opengeoedu/learn.opengeoedu.de/pages/07.Monitoring/01.vorlesung/9999.Glossar/docs.en.md

         - docs
 ---

- Please find follow the link below for defination on related terminologies on IÖR-Monitors:
+ Please find follow the link below for definition on related terminologies on IÖR-Monitors:
 [A-Z Monitor](https://www.ioer-monitor.de/en/methodology/glossary/a/)